memgraph/docs/mage/query-modules/cpp/map.md

 ### `from_nodes(label, property)`

 Returns a map of all nodes which contain the given label and property.
-The key of each map element will be the value of the property (if it is convertible to a string, otherwise throws ValueException).
+The key of each map element will be the value of the property (if it is convertible to a string, otherwise throws `ValueException`).

 #### Input:

-- `label: string` ➡ the wanted label
+- `label: string` ➡ the wanted label.
-- `property: string` ➡ the wanted property
+- `property: string` ➡ the wanted property.

 #### Output:

-- `result: Map` ➡ the resulting map
+- `result: Map` ➡ the resulting map.

 #### Usage:
 ```cypher